LakeinLove/Mage-The-Awakening/Magic/Legacies/Eleventh Question.md

 **Prerequisites:** [[Time]] 4, [[Investigation]] 4 and the other Skill requirements of the previous Attainment.

 By building a profile of known data about a subject for a full scene, whether on a pin-board or entirely in her mind, the Querent may predict his future actions.
-If the Querent possesses at least a Representational sympathetic Yantra of her subject, she does not require his presence to construct her prediction.
-This duplicates the effects of the “[[Prophecy]]” spell with Reach assigned to sensory range.
+If the Querent possesses at least a Representational sympathetic [[Yantra]] of her subject, she does not require his presence to construct her prediction.
+This duplicates the effects of the “[[Prophecy]]” spell with [[Reach]] assigned to sensory range.

 **Optional:** [[Matter]] 4

-The Querent no longer requires a sympathy Yantra for a subject she wishes to affect with sympathetic spells. [[Time]] and [[Matter]] conspire to create one for her.
-Impressions from the past or emanations from the future shape present matter into a representational sympathy Yantra.
+The Querent no longer requires a sympathy [[Yantra]] for a subject she wishes to affect with sympathetic spells. [[Time]] and [[Matter]] conspire to create one for her.
+Impressions from the past or emanations from the future shape present matter into a representational sympathy [[Yantra]].
 This usually takes the form of a lucky find during an investigation.

 ### Fifth: The Penultimate Answer